Bit-Loop/learning/compression/readme.md

 * Lossless Compression based on words(entropy) vs quanitiy of input parameters
 * output words in a vertical CLI histogram.
 * compress and decompress a file of words
+* read and display the contents of a file as hex